Mole (sauce): As a common dish

 The women of Santa María Magdalena in Querétaro have been locally known for their mole for about 100 years.
 In 1993, they decided to hold a contest for the best mole.
-This was the beginning of the Feria del Mole y Tortilla (Mole and Tortilla Festival), which has been held every year since then.
-It still features a mole cook-off and attracts hundreds of visitors from the state.
+The Feria del Mole y Tortilla (Mole and Tortilla Festival) features a mole cook-off and attracts hundreds of visitors from the state.
 The community of Coatepec de Morelos in the municipality of Zitácuaro, Michoacán, holds an annual Feria de Mole in April.

-Mole has become a popular and widely available prepared food product in the United States.
-Several brands of mole paste are available in the United States and can be found online.
+Mole is a common food in the United States.
 Chicago has an annual mole festival for Mexican immigrants at the Universidad Popular community center.
-The event is a cooking contest, which had over 40 entries, with the winner taking away US$500.